Dawglife/Kubernetes/Readme.md

 # High level goal of the workshop

-* Install and configure a basic Kubernets cluster
+* Install and configure a basic Kubernetes cluster
-* Install the Kubernets UI
+* Install the Kubernetes UI
-* Create pods and services
+* Create pods and services (Nginx among other things)
 * Play around :-)
 * Have fun :-)
+* Enter the world of cluster managed containers! :-)

 ## Deployment on CentOS 7